Make an Easy, Healthy Mix-and-Match Soup

 Best Dutch Ovens From Consumer Reports' Tests

 A Dutch oven makes the perfect cooking pot for soup.
-Here are some of the best.
+Here are some of the best, listed in alphabetical order.